Skip to main content

 Photo Courtesy of Bob Langrish

-The purpose of the Carol Lavell Advanced Dressage Prize is to provide financial assistance for coaching and training to talented, committed, proven horse and rider combinations with plans to reach and excel at the elite, international standards of high-performance dressage.
+The purpose of the $25,000 Carol Lavell Advanced Dressage Prize is to provide financial assistance for the training and competition of talented, committed, proven horse and rider combinations competing at Grand Prix, Intermediate 2, or U-25.
+Successful applicants will have plans to reach and excel at the elite, international standards of high-performance dressage.
 Up to two Prizes may be awarded annually.

 Amount of Grant: $25,000